Chummy21/cloudlaunch-assessment/README.md

  ![Security Group](./images/Security%20Group.png)

-Testing Summary
+---

+In summary, I tested it and;

 cloudlaunch-user can:

-List all three buckets
+- List all three buckets

-Get from cloudlaunch-site-bucket
+- Get from cloudlaunch-site-bucket

-Get/Put in cloudlaunch-private-bucket
+- Get/Put in cloudlaunch-private-bucket

-Cannot Delete anywhere
+- Cannot Delete anywhere

-Cannot read objects in cloudlaunch-visible-only-bucket
+- Cannot read objects in cloudlaunch-visible-only-bucket

-VPC is configured with public + private subnets, correct routes, and SG rules.